danmanstx/dannypetersme/_posts/2015-01-24-spark-core-motion-light.markdown

 Quite simple and really easy to get set up once you have all the parts.
 Also its nice to have something home automated that actually is easier to use.
 Before I had the lights controlled by a button on a iOS app.
 While cool, this became impractical quick as it was a bigger inconvenience then this simple implementation.

 I do plan to add back in the functionality to turn the light off with either a siri command as sometimes you want the lights out when you watch a movie, but I'll save that for either another blog post or an update to this one.

+###Congratulations you never have to turn a light on or off again. 🍻